CDCR Time Capsule, Rehabilitation

 The Wall City News, published by San Quentin inmates, circa 1930.

-(Editor’s note: On Sept.
-10, 1930, San Quentin State Prison’s inmate newspaper The Wall City News published an edition in which the warden thanked visitors who came to the prison for a special event.
+(Editor’s note: In 1930, San Quentin State Prison newspaper The Wall City News published an edition in which the warden thanked volunteers who came to the prison for a special event.
 Warden James Holohan was in the post from 1927 until 1936.
-Today, the prison publishes the inmate newspaper San Quentin News.)
+Today, the prison publishes the incarcerated-produced newspaper San Quentin News.)

-As he left the stands at the conclusion of San Quentin’s seventeenth annual field and track meet, Warden James B. Holohan voiced his appreciation for the cooperation and support of those who have made this prison’s yearly athletic and entertainment event a possibility.
+As he left the stands at the end of San Quentin’s 17th annual Field and Frack meet, Warden James Holohan thanked volunteers for their support of to make this prison’s yearly athletic and entertainment event possible.

 “San Quentin is happier today than it has been for many weeks.
 The institution’s morale is higher.
 And, the men are more contented as they proceed about their duties.
 This is the natural sequence to our annual field meet.